tips

 Check your vehicle's emissions label (etiqueta ambiental) before driving in major cities.
 Rental cars usually have the label on the windscreen.

-Rental Car Fines
+Rental Car Fines in Spain

 Some rental companies offer "fine protection" packages.
 These usually aren't worth it.
-They don't prevent fines, just handle the admin.
+They don't prevent fines, they just handle the admin.
 Pay attention to speed limits and parking rules instead.

+Yes.
 If you're stopped by police as a tourist, they can demand on-the-spot payment for traffic fines.
 This applies especially to non-EU drivers.

 Official Resources